asakasinsky/motorway/README.md

 - remove unused js
 - edit some css
 - edit index.php for some texts
-- add geolocation feature (click on resize map to toggle)
+- add geolocation feature (click on the motorway logo on the top left)